 Is cured meat keto-friendly?

 The ketogenic diet is a nutritional plan that is consistently growing in popularity and adepts.
 It is a diet that asks you to diminish the number of carbs (glucose) on your plate and consume more high-fat and high-protein foods.
-The gradual reduction in carbs forces your body to enter a metabolic state called ketosis.
+The gradual reduction in net carbs forces your body to enter a metabolic state called ketosis, which can lead to weight loss and improved overall health.
+This will only happen if you focus on the nutritional value of the foods you are eating.

 During ketosis, the body receives less glucose from the food you consume, so it starts burning the stored fat to produce energy.
 As a result, the ketogenic diet allows you to lose weight while maintaining a high level of energy and consuming a relatively wide variety of foods.

-Artisanal cured meats are high in both fat and protein.
-Products like dry-cured bacon, dry-cured Italian hams like Prosciutto, Lonza, Braesola, and Coppa are ideal for starting and maintaining a ketogenic diet.
+Artisanal cured meats both have high fat content and protein.
+Products like dry-cured bacon, dry-cured Italian hams like Prosciutto, Lonza, Braesola, and Coppa are ideal for starting and maintaining a ketogenic diet due to having more protein and fat.

 Why the fat in cured meats is good for you

-The fat in your artisanal cured salami provides you with a substantial supply of energy that your body can use instantly.
+The fat in your artisanal cured salami or cured sausage provides you with a substantial supply of energy that your body can use instantly.
 Those big, white chunks of fat are a rich source of B vitamins, particularly vitamins B1 and B12.
 They also deliver a healthy dose of essential minerals, including Sodium, Selenium, and Zinc.
+So are cured meats like pork salami healthy?

 If you are looking for some keto-friendly snacks, you shouldn’t look any further than artisanal cured meats.
-They offer all the benefits of healthy, slow-aged meat preparation with none of the risks that industrially-produced deli meats carry.
+They offer all the benefits of healthy, slow-aged meat preparation with none of the risks that industrially-produced processed meats carry.
+Be sure to check the nutrition facts and nutritional value of your cured meats, like saturated fat, total fat, and protein content.